 The chapel of St. Martin was built around the 2nd quarter of the 14th century.
-The first time was mentioned in 1421.
-At that time, it was surrounded by a cemetery on which the poorer residents of the city were buried.
-It was intended for the Polish-speaking pastoral care, and then in the 17th and 18th centuries to serve the pastoral care of the Catholic German-speaking population living in the parish.
-Since the 19th century, the chapel lost its sacral function.
+It was first recorded in documents in 1421.
+At that time, the poorer inhabitants of the town were buried there.
+It was intended for the Polish-language pastoral care, and then in the 17th and 18th centuries it served the Catholic German-speaking population living in the parish.
+Since the nineteenth century, the chapel lost its sacral function.
 Its thorough renovation was carried out in 1936-1938.

 The chapel was situated in the southern part of the town, in the area occupied by the cemetery.
 It was erected on a rectangular plan with dimensions of 13.5 x 9.6 meters (interior 11.8 x 8.2 meters, 5.2 meters high), as an aisleless structure, made of bricks with a Flemish bond (alternately the header and the stretcher), with the use of identical brick fittings for various architectural details.
 As the chapel was not buttressed, its interior was not covered with vault.

 The entrance was located in the western wall, in a pointed, moulded portal, flanked by two circular openings (oculuses) set slightly higher.
 The triangular western gable was separated by a band frieze and also by an offset.
 Its space was divided by seven angular pilaster strips, turning into pinnacles topped with miniature gables decorated with crockets and fleurons.
 In the corners of the pilaster strips, a characteristic cylindrical shafts were used, and between the pilaster strips there were ogival blendes, the two middle ones pierced at the bottom with openings illuminating the attic.